Released: 19 April 1973

 Juanita ‘Honey’ Franklin, Linda Lewis, Geoff MacCormack: backing vocals

 There were, however, hints of Bowie’s rock peers in the lyrics.
 The “Man” of the title recalled the Velvet Underground’s ‘I’m Waiting For The Man’, while the New York Dolls and Andy Warhol’s Factory entourage gave the song its sleazier fringes.
-In September 1972 Bowie saw two New York Dolls shows at Max’s Kansas City, and was struck by their proto-punk sound and their androgynous and eccentric image.
+In September 1972 Bowie saw two New York Dolls shows in New York, and was struck by their proto-punk sound and their androgynous and eccentric image.

 Bowie also paraphrased a line from John Lennon’s 1970 song ‘I Found Out’.
 “The freaks on the phone won’t leave me alone” was respun as “The girl on the phone wouldn’t leave me alone/A throwback from someone’s LP”.